sophiedasinger/apidoctor/readme.md

 * Publish documentation to an output folder.

 ## Building
-To build the project, invoke `dotnet build`.
-The tool has been upgraded to use dotnet core.
+To build the project, invoke either `msbuild` or `xbuild` depending on your platform.
+This tool is compatible with Mono or .NET.

 ## Command Line Tool